onap/integration/docs/docs_vfwHPA.rst

 14. Get the resourceModuleName to be used for creating policies.
 This can be gotten from the CSAR file of the service model created.
 However, an easy way to get the resourceModuleName is to send the service instance create request in step 13 above.
 This will fail as there are no policies but you can then go into the bpmn debug.log file and get its value by searching for resourcemodulename.

 15. Create policies.
 For instructions to do this, look in **method 2 (Manual upload)** of `OOF - HPA guide for integration testing <https://wiki.onap.org/display/DW/OOF+-+HPA+guide+for+integration+testing>`_.
 Put in the correct resouceModuleName.
 This is located in the resources section of the rest request.
 For example the resourceModuleName in the distance policy is 7400fd06C75f4a44A68f.
+When creating policies that include SRIOV NICs, be sure to specify both provider networks in the policy (can also be specified in the heat templates or preload), note that all interfaces on the same network must have the same vnic type.

 16. Do a get to verify all the polcies have been put in correctly.
 This can be done by doing an exec into the policy-pdp pod and running the following curl command.